TheEnjoyneer/clemsonyear3/spring2018/README.md

 All code in this repository is free for anyone's use.
 I doubt it will be too terribly useful to very many people.
 Any comments, constructive criticism, or concerns can be emailed to me or commented on the repo as well.

-Contents should include code written for Clemson's classes on:
+Contents should include code written and documents for Clemson's classes on:
   > `ECE 3170 Random Signal Analysis (Random Signal Occurrences and Analysis Tools)`

   > `ECE 3220 Introduction to Operating Systems (Operating Systems Basics/Kernel Basics)`